 Cancer Rehabilitation Fellowship

-The Cancer Rehabilitation Fellowship Program is a unique opportunity for graduates of Physical Medicine and Rehabilitation residency to become leaders in cancer rehabilitation through extensive training.
-The program is sponsored by the Department of Palliative, Rehabilitation and Integrative Medicine at The University of Texas MD Anderson Cancer Center (MD Anderson).
+The Cancer Rehabilitation Fellowship Program is a unique opportunity for graduates of Physical Medicine and Rehabilitation (PM&R) residency to become leaders in cancer rehabilitation through extensive training.
+The program is sponsored by the Department of Palliative, Rehabilitation and Integrative Medicine at The University of Texas MD Anderson Cancer Center.
+Our fellowship program is limited to those holding a M.D. or D.O. degree who have completed residency training from an accredited PM&R program in the United States or Canada.
 The Cancer Rehabilitation Fellowship is an academically oriented, comprehensive program that has trained fellows since 2007.
-The program has articulated educational objectives, a strong and thorough core curriculum, abundant teaching service patients, and excellent faculty supervision.
+The program has articulated educational objectives, a strong and thorough core curriculum, abundant teaching service patients and excellent faculty supervision.

 About the Program

-The fellowship program offers many significant formal and informal education opportunities.
-The curriculum includes mandatory weekly lectures for all MD Anderson fellows; weekly departmental grand rounds; Chairman’s rounds, and Palliative Care and Physical Medicine and Rehabilitation journal clubs.
+The Cancer Rehabilitation fellowship program offers many significant formal and informal education opportunities.
+The curriculum includes mandatory weekly lectures for all MD Anderson fellows; departmental grand rounds; Chairman’s rounds, and Palliative Care and PM&R journal clubs.
 In addition, there are significant informal didactics held throughout the month.

 While the emphasis is primarily clinical, a report of a research project, submitted research or clinical journal manuscript or preprint is required from MD Anderson.
 Specific assistance including mentorship and dedicated time can be available for research purposes.
 Trainees will have significant opportunities in cancer related education at the departmental and institutional levels.

 - Program applicants must hold a M.D. or D.O. degree.

 - Residency training from an accredited United States or Canadian PM&R program is required